r6v4/sb-socket-network/README.md

 |#
 ;use (search #(13 10 13 10) message-box :start2 0 :end2 message-length) to find short vector
 ;see cl-http-message(v2) to see how to parse http message

+;use message-box to recv message, if no message in socket recv buffer will return nil (setf message-length (sb-socket-network:user-recv client-socket message-box max-single-receive-size)) ;NIL

 ;socket fd
 (sb-socket-network:socket-fd client-socket)